 The aim of Seeding our Future is to evolve and share ways that individuals, communities and front-line public services can grow their resilience skills and wisdom, to thrive and adapt to meet climate change and other pressures positively.
 We aim to do this by running pilot projects, and then sharing our experience to encourage others to use it.

 Seeding our Future (SoF) is a non-profit project, started in 2017.
 The founder and prime mover is Alan Heeks, a social entrepreneur and writer (see www.naturalhappiness.net).
-Alan has been exploring resilience for many years: he has led numerous workshops on this theme, and has a strong interest in sustainable communities, which includes co-leading the creation of two cohousing projects.
-He has been involved with several sustainability initiatives, most recently the Deep Adaptation Forum.
-SoF is an independent project within Schumacher Institute, a registered charity and environmental think tank, through which SoF receives grants and donations.
+Alan has been exploring resilience for many years: he has led numerous workshops on this theme, and has a strong interest in sustainable communities.
+For more info, see About.

 You can keep up with our latest insights and updates by following Seeding our Future on Twitter and Facebook.
 You may also be interested in our companion project Natural Happiness: follow on Twitter and Facebook.